songweizhi/MarkerMAG/README.md

        fq2fa R2.fastq R2.fasta
        MarkerMAG matam_16s -p Soil -r1 R1.fasta -r2 R2.fasta -pct 1,5,10,25,50,75,100 -i 0.999 -ref /srv/scratch/z5039045/DB/Matam/SILVA_128_SSURef_NR95 -t 12 -force

-2. All MAGs derived from a set should be included in MarkerMAG run. (more details need to be added)
+2. :warning: All MAGs derived from a set should be included in MarkerMAG run. (more details need to be added)

 How to run: